 What These Reports Cover

-A third-party disclosure report pulls information from official government maps and publicly available data to flag conditions that might affect a property.
-The statute lists specific categories: FEMA flood zones, military airports and training routes, expansive soils, earth fissures, special tax assessments, radon gas potential, and environmental superfund sites, among others.
+A third-party property disclosure statement pulls information from official government maps and publicly available data.
+It flags conditions and factors that might affect a property.
+The statute lists specific categories: FEMA flood zones, military airports and training routes, expansive soils, earth fissures, special tax assessments, radon gas potential, and environmental superfund sites.

 A disclosure report pursuant to this section may be provided to the buyer or seller of real property by a third party as authorized by the buyer or seller and shall be based on officially adopted and electronically posted or otherwise readily available governmental maps or information.

 A.R.S. § 33-423(A)The report can also include any additional condition the buyer or seller authorizes and the provider agrees to research.
-This flexibility means the report can be tailored to the specific concerns of a transaction.
+Sellers are required to disclose material facts about the property under separate statutes.
+A third-party report can supplement those disclosures with data the seller may not have access to on their own.

 Provider Accountability and Indemnity